azervalizada/kodluyoruzrepo/README.md

 # **Kodluyoruz İlk Repo**

 I made this repo for [Kodluyoruz](https://kodluyoruz.org) Git Course.
-There are one README file, and one index.html on this repo.
+There are one README file, one index.html on this repo.

 ## **İnstallation**
 First clone repo